bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Mark Erhardt: 00:41:32

-That's assuming that LNBig is not chain analysis.
+That's assuming that LNBIG is not chain analysis.

 Sergi Delgado: 00:41:37